blackjackkent/RPThreadTrackerV3.BackEnd/README.md

 ## Running the Application Locally

-You will need to have the .NET Core 2.1 SDK installed on your local machine to develop this application.
+You will need to have the .NET Core SDK v.2.1.4 or later installed on your local machine to develop this application.

 1. Create a fork of this repository to your own GitHub account (<https://github.com/blackjackkent/RPThreadTrackerV3.BackEnd/fork>).
 2. Clone the forked repository to your local machine.